phughk/iron-functions-juju-charm/README.md

 ## Upstream Project Name

-The functions service can be found at https://github.com/iron-io/functions The functions website can be found at https://www.iron.io/ NOTE I am not affiliated with iron or functions
+The functions service can be found at https://github.com/iron-io/functions

+The functions website can be found at https://www.iron.io/

+NOTE I am not affiliated with iron-io or functions

 Issues are tracked on the github of this project https://github.com/phughk/iron-functions-juju-charm

 [icon guidelines]: https://jujucharms.com/docs/stable/authors-charm-icon